xpack/web-jekyll/pages/core/xpm/install.md

 {% capture windows %}

-On **Windows**, by default, global Node packages are installed in the user home folder, in `%APPDATA%\npm`
+On Windows, by default, global Node packages are installed in the user home folder, in `%APPDATA%\npm`
 (like `C:\Users\ilg\AppData\Roaming\npm`), and managing packages does not require administrative rights.